medialab/xan/docs/cmd/select.md

 select options:
     -A, --append           Append the selection to the rows instead of replacing them.
-    -e, --evaluate         Toggle expression evaluation rather than using the DSL.
+    -e, --evaluate         Toggle expression evaluation rather than using the shorthand notation.
     -E, --errors <policy>  What to do with evaluation errors.
 One of:
                              - "panic": exit on first error
                              - "ignore": ignore row altogether